zilch/type-route/docs/api-reference/route/push.md

 push(): boolean
 ```

 The `push` function will push a new entry into history and if using the "browser" `historyType` will update the browser's url.
-Returns a `boolean` indicating whether or not the navigation completed successfully.
-The only instance where the navigation would not be successful would be if the handler function passed to `listen` returned false.

 #### Example